-statics under Considering chemical the three headings.
-Molecular Weights.
-Molecular Structure.
-Molecular Grouping, the author has discussed the modern theory of solutions, gaseous, liquid and solid, stereochemistry, and physical crystallography, subjects usually treated as widely variant in character, and with but incidental points of contact, but which are here brought into a comprehensive whole.
+Considering chemical statics under the three general headings, Molecular Weights, Molecular Structure, and Molecular Grouping, the author has discussed the modern theory of solutions, gaseous, liquid and solid, stereochemistry, and physical crystallography, subjects usually treated as widely variant in character, and with but incidental points of contact, but which are here brought into a comprehensive whole.
 There are probably few indeed who will not find their mental horizon considerably widened by the careful reading of this volume, and with its two companion ones on "Chemical Dynamics" and "The Relations between Properties and Composition" it should well repay an occasional re-reading.
-FRANK K. CAMERON.